“Start with the impossible. Proceed calmly towards the improbable. No worry, there are at least five exits.”

 Regarding my health

 This tends to be a mixed bag, but on the whole I think matters are going very well for my age.
 The firewalls seem to have worked so far.
 Near as I know I am free of any of the usual age-related maladies that are killing off my contemporaries.
 I have no cancers, heart or cardio problems, dementias, diabetis, connective-tissue disease, arteriosclerosis, osteoporosis, skin atrophy, dysfunctional joints, impaired gait or other typical issues of aging.
 I have long been free of the symptoms of osteo and rheumatoid arthritis I had many years ago.
-My eyesight is good and stable, I can walk for miles, climb many flights of stairs, drive my 2015 Subaru without fear of accidents, play with my grandkids and generally go where I want and do what I want.
+My eyesight is good and stable, I can walk for miles, climb many flights of stairs, play with my grandkids and generally go where I want and do what I want.
 I have had many doctor and hospital visits recently, but most of those have been to support members of my family.
 My mind is good enough to keep up my research and write what you are reading here, and have the nerve to think I can keep this all up for many more years.

 On the other hand I need hearing aids to participate fully socially, have the same post-nasal drip and sinus problems I had as a kid, and sometimes get sick.
 Not more or less than 30 or so years ago, but about the same.
 I am sleeping more – up to 10 hours a night.
 And right now I am in the final phase of a nasty cold.
 Medical tests of my bloods, cat-scans, sophisticated visual tests, hearing tests and the like show remarkable stability from year to year, and in photos my face looks remarkably the same as it did 30 years ago.
 No obvious sign my foothold of the Gomparetz curve is wobbly.
 So I am now targeting full functionality and productivity up to age 100.